Your guide to combining formula with breastfeeding.

 What about boiling water?

-If your baby is less than 2 months, has a weakened immune system, or was born prematurely, they are more at risk from bacteria that can be present in powdered formula.
+If your baby is less than 2 months, has a weakened immune system, or was born prematurely, they’re at more risk from bacteria that may be present in powdered formula.

-Always check the temperature of the milk before feeding it to your baby.
-The best way too do this is to place a drop on your wrist.
+The best way to check the temperature of the formula is to place a drop on your wrist.
 The milk should not feel warmer than body temperature.

 Get more information here.